-Animals can be cute, and you may want to pet them, but any animal, even if it appears to be friendly or harmless, can be dangerous.
+While traveling, it’s best to stay away from all animals.
 Any animal can bite, scratch, kick, or otherwise injure you, even if you did nothing to provoke it.
-Animals are often frightened of humans or trying to protect their territory or their young, so stay away from all animals.
-Some diseases can cause an animal to behave aggressively toward people, even if it had previously been friendly.
+Animals are often frightened of humans, trying to protect their territory or their young.
+Some diseases cause an animal to behave aggressively toward people, even if it had previously been friendly.

 Before your trip, talk to your doctor about your planned activities.
 Find out what vaccines, medicines, or advice you may need for your destination to help prevent animal-related diseases.

 Rabies is a deadly disease caused by a virus.
 You can get rabies if you are bitten or scratched by an animal with rabies.
 It is almost always fatal if not promptly treated.
 In many other parts of the world, rabies is a problem, and access to treatment is limited.
 These areas include much of Africa, Asia, Central America, and South America.
 Check your destination’s page to see if rabies vaccination is recommended for you or any of your traveling companions.

 Animals and Disease

 When traveling, don’t pet or feed animals, even pets, as they may not be vaccinated against rabies and other diseases.
 Animal licks and bites can cause a bacterial infection that may require antibiotics, so seek medical attention after any contact with an animal.
 Also, be sure you are up-to-date on your tetanus vaccination.

 Monkeys can spread rabies, Ebola, Marburg , herpes B virus, and tuberculosis.
 If you are traveling to places where monkeys roam freely, such as some temples in Southeast Asia, do not touch or feed the monkeys.